 Location of the monument:

-In 1957 a monument was erected on the site of massacre, its inscription in Russian and Hebrew states: “Eternal remembrance to the Jews of Kārsava – innocent victims, brutally murdered and burnt by Hitler’s fascists, 7 August 1941.”
+In 1957 a monument was erected on the site of massacre, its inscription in Russian and Hebrew states: “Eternal remembrance to the Jews of Kārsava – innocent victims, brutally murdered and burnt by Hitler’s fascists.”
 However, in 1970 the Executive Committee of Kārsava partially demolished the monument.
 In the present times, thanks to descendants of Kārsava’s Jews living abroad, the monument was restored.

 - Meler M. Jewish Latvia: Sites to Remember.
 Tel-Aviv: Association of Latvian and Estonian Jews in Israel, 2013.

 - Ezergailis A. The Holocaust in Latvia, 1941-1944: The Missing Center.
 Riga: The Historical Institute of Latvia; Washington, DC: US Holocaust Memorial Museum, 1996.

 Search for the related names of Jews at http://names.lu.lv.